 Prompt reporting of suspected Code or policy violations and potentially illegal or unethical conduct to an appropriate Company representative requires the courage to acknowledge our mistakes, and enables us to do whatever is needed to address them.

-Failing to report suspected violations or to cooperate with the investigation is itself a violation of Company policy and can lead to discipline up to and including termination.
+Failing to report suspected violations or to cooperate with the investigation is itself a violation of Company policy and can lead to discipline up to and including termination of employment.

-If you have any concerns about reporting a potential violation to your manager, or if you have already done so but you believe the matter has not been addressed, contact your Business Segment Compliance Officer or the Compliance & Ethics HelpCenter.
-Managers who receive such reports are required to take immediate action, and involve Legal, Compliance or Human Capital representatives, as appropriate.
+If you have any concerns about reporting a potential violation to your manager, or if you have already done so but you believe the matter has not been addressed, contact your business Compliance Officer or the Compliance & Ethics HelpCenter.
+Managers who receive such reports are required to take immediate action, and involve Legal, Compliance, or Human Capital representatives, as appropriate.

-UnitedHealth Group will take all reasonable precautions to maintain the confidentiality of those who report an integrity or compliance concern to the extent allowed by Company policy and the law.
-Retaliation in any form against an individual who, in good faith, reports a suspected violation of this Code or provides information related to such reports, Company policies, the law or contractual obligations, is prohibited.
+UnitedHealth Group will take all reasonable precautions to maintain the confidentiality of those who report an ethics or compliance concern to the extent allowed by Company policy and the law.
+Intimidation and retaliation in any form is prohibited against an individual who, in good faith, reports a suspected violation of this Code, Company policies, the law, or contractual obligations.
 You should immediately report any suspected retaliation to HRdirect or the Compliance & Ethics HelpCenter.
-Making malicious or purposely false reports also violates Company policy and will result in disciplinary action up to and including termination.
+Making malicious or purposely false reports also violates Company policy and will result in disciplinary action up to and including termination of employment.